Unveiling Downstream Performance Scaling of LLMs: A Clustering-Based Perspective: Related Work

-\textbf{End-to-end performance-compute prediction.} These methods~\citep{hu2023predicting, owen2024predictable, achiam2023gpt, caballero2022broken} directly model the relationship between performance and the compute budget (or the number of model parameters).
-Specifically, \citet{achiam2023gpt} estimate and fit this relationship using a subset of the evaluation set, while still failing to predict the full set. \citet{hu2023predicting} address the challenge of non-emergent capabilities in smaller models by employing multiple non-greedy decoding evaluations, thereby enabling accurate extrapolation of performance predictions for models with up to 2.4B parameters. \anno{\citet{caballero2022broken} propose a smooth broken power-law that models LLM scaling by decomposing it into multi-segment power laws.
-However, when predicting metrics for large-scale models (\eg, 70B parameters), performance trends often exhibit unexpected inflection points due to emergent capabilities or saturation effects, making piecewise functions inadequate for capturing these novel scaling regimes.}
+\textbf{End-to-end performance-compute prediction.} These methods~\citep{hu2023predicting, owen2024predictable, achiam2023gpt, caballero2022broken} directly model the relationship between performance and the compute budget (or the number of model parameters). \camera{They are classified into exponential and piecewise types based on different formula formulations:} \begin{itemize}[leftmargin=1.5em] \item \camera{Exponential methods:} \citet{achiam2023gpt} estimate and fit this relationship using a subset of the evaluation set, while still failing to predict the full set. \citet{hu2023predicting} address the challenge of non-emergent capabilities in smaller models by employing multiple non-greedy decoding evaluations, thereby enabling accurate extrapolation of performance predictions for models with up to 2.4B parameters. \camera{However, it suffers from prohibitively high overhead during evaluation and can only predict non-greedy decoding metrics.}

+\item \camera{Piecewise method:} \citet{caballero2022broken} propose a smooth broken power-law that models LLM scaling by decomposing it into multi-segment power laws.
+However, when predicting metrics for large-scale models (\eg, 70B parameters), performance trends often exhibit unexpected inflection points due to emergent capabilities or saturation effects, making piecewise functions inadequate for capturing these novel scaling regimes.